MicrosoftDocs/Viva/Viva/skills/skills-get-started.md

    - **Use all skills (recommended)**: This option is highly recommended and includes all 7,000+ skills in the skills library.
    - **Select specific skills**: This option lets you choose specific domains and skills within domains to include; however, choosing a subset of skills may limit the number of skill options and suggestions available to your users.
 (Note: A minimum of 500 skills is recommended.)

-5. Import your custom skills library.
-Choose whether you’d like to import your own custom skills library.
+5. Choose whether you’d like to import your own custom skills library.
 This step is optional if you selected skills from the default skills library in Viva.
    :::image type="content" source="../media/skills-custom-skills-import.png" alt-text="A screenshot that shows the screen where you create your custom skills library.":::

    Select **Download library template** and **Download mapping template**.
-Fill out the templates as described in [Create the custom skills files](#create-the-custom-skills-files) to create the library and mapping files and get the paths to those completed files.
+Fill out the templates as described in [Create the custom skills files](#create-the-custom-skills-files) to create the library and mapping files and then get the paths to those completed files.

    5. Paste the file paths for both files into the **Skills library file path** and **Skill mapping file path** fields.
    6. Select **Next** to begin file validation.
 If there's a problem with the file, you see an error message at this step.